How to handle feelings of guilt

 Unhealthy guilt

-Guilt can become unhealthy when you are having irrational feelings about a situation that isn’t your fault or you have no control over, by expecting too much of yourself (this is quite common), or from someone else trying to make you feel guilty.
+Guilt can become unhealthy when you are having irrational feelings about a situation that isn’t your fault or you have no control over.
+In such cases, you could be expecting too much from yourself (which is quite common), or you may feeling guilty because someone else has suggested that you are responsible for an outcome that was not within your control.

-For example, if a friend failed an exam that you did really well in and you may feel guilty despite the fact that you had no control over how your friend performed.
-Another example is if you feel guilty for not spending enough time with friends while you are studying for important exams.
+For example, if a friend failed an exam that you did really well in, you might feel guilty, despite the fact that you had no control over how your friend performed.
+Alternatively, you might feel guilty for not spending enough time with friends while you are studying for important exams.
 Sometimes you can expect too much of yourself, or others can expect too much from you.
-When these expectations exist, they can result in feelings of guilt when they are not met.
+When these expectations exist and you find unable to satisfy them, they can result in feelings of guilt.

 What can feelings of guilt do to you?

 Guilt can have positive and negative influences on your behaviour.
-Healthy guilt encourages you to consider the consequences of your actions and be the best version of yourself.
+Healthy guilt encourages you to consider the consequences of your actions and to learn from them.
 Unhealthy guilt, however, may cause you to be overly hard on yourself about ways you should have or could have behaved in the past.

 Encourage you to take responsibility for your actions

-Not accepting responsibility for an issue you may have played a part in can leave you feeling guilty.
-By acknowledging your responsibility you could feel some relief and can then move on to making amends.
+Not accepting responsibility for an issue you may have played a part in can leave you feeling a certain degree of healthy guilt.
+You can often gain some relief by acknowledging your responsibility for certain outcomes and moving on to make amends, if necessary.

-Healthy guilt should remind you that you did something wrong, or didn’t do something that you should have.
-These feelings of guilt may encourage you to fix the problem as best you can.
+Healthy guilt can remind you that you did something wrong, or didn’t do something that you should have done.
+These feelings of guilt may encourage you to resolve the problem as best you can.

-If you are experiencing unhealthy guilt over time it may have negative effects on your mental health.
-You might try to make sure everything is ‘perfect’ for everyone and put unrealistic pressure on yourself to keep everyone happy.
-Trying to please everyone all the time is not sustainable, and may take its toll on you and others.
+Unhealthy guilt experienced over a long period of time can have negative effects on your mental health.
+This feeling can drive people to take excessive responsibility for situations beyond their control, leading them to blame themselves unnecessarily.
+You might try to make sure everything is ‘perfect’ for everyone and put substantial pressure on yourself to keep everyone happy.
+Trying to please everyone all the time or taking responsibility for other people’s happiness is not sustainable, and is likely to take its toll on you and others around you.

 Leave you feeling overwhelmed

-If you are feeling unhealthy guilt and trying to keep everyone happy all the time, eventually you might feel overwhelmed by the responsibility you put on yourself.
-This may:
+If you are feeling unhealthy guilt and trying to keep everyone happy all the time, you might eventually feel overwhelmed by the level of responsibility you are assuming.
+This unhealthy guilt may:

 Cause feelings of anxiety

-Feeling guilty for a period of time might lead to feelings of anxiety.
+Feeling guilty for a long period of time can cause anxiety.
 If you are experiencing anxiety you might feel excessive nervousness, fear and worry.
-Anxiety can affect you in several ways and impact on both your mental and physical health.
+Anxiety can affect you in several ways and impact both your mental and physical health.

-If you think you might be experiencing anxiety have a look at our article on dealing with anxiety for more information.
+If you think you may be experiencing anxiety, check out our article on dealing with anxiety.

-You can follow some practical steps to help deal with your guilt.
+You can follow some practical steps to help manage your feelings of guilt.

 Identify why you feel guilty